kibromey23/Machine-Learning/datasets/README.md

 Welcome to the Datasets Folder!

-This repository contains links to various datasets that can be used for machine learning, data analysis, and related projects.
+This folder contains links to various datasets that can be used for machine learning, data analysis, and related projects.
 Below you'll find a link to the datasets available on Google Drive.

 ## Datasets